+Update 5/19/22.
 I've been investigating supplements since the 1990s.
 I admit I get frustrated at seeing the same old do-nothing weight loss ingredients recycled again and again in so many supplements.
-In this review, I will reveal some of the biggest scams in the weight loss industry.
+In this review, I'll reveal some of the biggest scams in the weight loss industry.
 These are supplements that DO NOT WORK.
-I know they don't work because the evidence and logic tells us they don't.
+I know they don't work because the evidence and logic tell us they don't.
 But this doesn't stop companies from pumping millions of dollars into ads and fake websites to make you think otherwise.
 What you will read below are some of the biggest names in the supplement business.
 Why doesn't the supplement industry denounce these frauds for what they are?
-Well, if they won't, I will.
-Because of my commitment to help you save money and frustration on fake supplements, let me put on my “Supplement Cop” hat and expose the biggest scams in the weight loss business.
-Remember this list when you shop so you can save yourself disappointment and a lot of money.
+Because of my commitment to helping you save money and frustration on fake supplements, let me shine a spotlight on some of the biggest scams in the weight loss business.

 Scam Weight Loss Supplements